-You may submit any combination of support materials.
-For example, you could submit:

-an organization chart;

-2 video excerpts (less than 10 minutes each);

-3 support letters;

-detail about in-kind;

-a long range plan;

-2 reviews;

-a concert program; and

-an example of a study material.
+Support materials should include a cover sheet with the following information:

 Please submit only high quality materials that support your application and only as many as you need.
 Required attachments do not count towards the 10 upload limit.

 It is your responsibility to verify and receive permission for the use of any copyrighted materials.
 You are also responsible for considering accessibility of your materials.